James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 **What the gate shows:**

-1. **The corr branch did NOT become shifted — the decoupling mechanism did not activate.** In both variants the corr `dir_retention` is ~0.91-0.95, essentially the same as the inv branch (0.96).
+1. **The corr branch did NOT become shifted: the decoupling mechanism did not activate.** In both variants the corr `dir_retention` is ~0.91-0.95, essentially the same as the inv branch (0.96).
 The goal was corr_dir < 1 (ideally ~0.3-0.6, like plain DGLSS++'s car fog 0.37).
-The reason is in the loss routing: LSCC IS a clean-view alignment term (correlation consistency between clean and corrupted views), so applying it to the corr slice — as the shortlist prescribed — re-pulls the corr branch toward clean.
+The reason is in the loss routing: LSCC IS a clean-view alignment term (correlation consistency between clean and corrupted views), so applying it to the corr slice, as the shortlist prescribed, re-pulls the corr branch toward clean.
 CE on the full concat additionally backprops clean-label class-discriminative gradients into corr.
 The corr head was never free to retain the shift.